HenriMichelon/vireo_samples/README.md

 - Cube :
   - Index buffer and indexed drawing
   - Depth buffer and depth pre-pass
-  - Forward color pass
+  - Forward rendering in one pass
   - Cubemap and skybox
   - Post-processing example for FXAA and a voronoi effect
   - Semaphore synchronization
   - Dynamic uniform buffers
   - Slang examples for an MVP vertex shader, a Phong fragment shader, a skybox, a FXAA post-processing effect and a voronoi post-processing effect.
 - Deferred, same as Cube with :
-  - Gbuffers and deferred lighting passes
+  - Deferred rendering with : Gbuffers, deferred lighting and weighted, blended order-independent transparency
   - Stencil buffer
   - Post-processing example for gamma correction
   - Push constants used in replacement of dynamic uniform buffers
-  - Slang examples for the gbuffers pass, the lighting pass and the gamma post-processing
+  - Slang examples for the gbuffers pass, the lighting pass, the order-independent transparency pass and the gamma post-processing pass.